THMattos/Aether-zpoint/README.md

 ## 👤 About the Author

-Hi — I'm **Thiago de Mattos**, and my path to quantum software engineering is unconventional by design.
+Hi — I'm Thiago de Mattos, and my path to software engineering is driven by curiosity and a commitment to continuous learning.

-I spent years in **People Management and Human Resources**, where I led organizational design, workforce analytics, and large-scale change management programs.
-That experience forged something most engineers lack: a systems-level view of how people, processes, and technology interact under uncertainty.
+I spent two years studying Human Resources, where I developed a foundational understanding of organizational behavior and professional communication.
+This background gave me a unique perspective on how technology should ultimately serve people and solve human problems — a mindset I now bring into my technical projects.

-The transition to **Software Engineering and Data** wasn't a pivot — it was an evolution.
-I brought the same analytical rigor I applied to organizational systems and turned it toward computational systems.
-Today I specialize in quantum algorithm design, distributed systems architecture, and data engineering pipelines.
+Currently, I am a Software Engineering student transitioning fully into the world of code and data.
+My focus is on building robust systems, from data analysis pipelines for the automotive market to exploring the frontiers of post-quantum security with my project, Aether-ZPoint.
+I’m a high-performance hardware enthusiast and a dedicated Python developer, constantly bridging the gap between theoretical study and practical, high-impact software.

 **What I bring:**